Overstayed in UAE? Get exit permit in 7 steps; requirements, fees, all you need to know

 This payment can only take place online via credit card.

-There are two ways to apply for an exit permit from UAE.
+There are two ways to apply for an exit permit.
 If you wish to apply from the rest of the UAE, you must visit a typing centre.

 Here's how a violator in Dubai can apply for their permit: